hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-update-web-domains-traff bob

-The function recalculates bandwidth usage for all user webdomains.
+This function recalculates bandwidth usage for all user webdomains.

 *******************************************************************